2006 Dutch/Australian Offensive

 The 2006 Dutch-Australian offensive was a military operation carried out in Afghanistan by a combined force of Dutch and Australian troops that commenced in late April 2006 and concluded on 16 July 2006.
-The force entered the Taliban-controlled Chora District and Balochistan region, both of which are located north-east of the provincial capital, Tarin Kowt.
+The force entered the Taliban-controlled Chora District and Balouchi region, both of which are located north-east of the provincial capital, Tarin Kowt.
 The offensive's goal was to protect Tarin Kowt, the site of a soon-to-be base, from a potential Taliban attack.

 Battle

 Surk Murgab

 The first action of the offensive occurred in late April, when Lieutenant Marco Kroon led a platoon consisting of twenty-nine Dutch Commando Corps (KCT) soldiers from "Task Force Viper", alongside twenty-nine Australian Special Air Service Regiment (SAS) soldiers, into the village of Surk Murgab (15 km from Tarin Kowt).
 With the objective to ascertain the presence of an enemy force, the coalition troops entered the village.
 Upon their arrival they encountered intense fire.
 Threatened with being pinned down by the weight of the fire and unable to move, the contingent was forced to call in air support to enable them to break contact and withdraw.

 A second attempt to secure the village was initiated four days later and, again, heavy fire forced the coalition force to withdraw.
 An Australian vehicle was unable to leave (the exact cause is unclear) and was a target for the Taliban.
 Using an armed diversion, the Dutch managed to distract the insurgents long enough to allow the Australians to repair their vehicle and pull back.